conradakunga/Blog/_posts/2020-10-31-Disable SSL Certificate Validation.md

 It is possible to turn this off.

-If you are running on **full .NET**, add this line of code to somewhere it will be executed, maybe in a constructor; or on a load event.
+If you are running on **.NET Framework**, add this line of code to somewhere it will be executed, maybe in a constructor; or on a load event.

 ```csharp
 ServicePointManager.ServerCertificateValidationCallback +=